-Office equipment 25% - 50%

-Leasehold improvements 331/3%

-Motor Vehicle 25% - 100%
+Office equipment 25% - 50% Leasehold improvements 331/3% Motor Vehicle 25% - 100% k.
+Trade and other payables

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.

 Gains and losses on disposals are determined by comparing proceeds from sale with the carrying amount.
 These are included in the Consolidated Statement of Profit or Loss and Other Comprehensive Income as gain / (loss) on sale.